 Windows 10 users will receive this feature starting onward Build 18950.
-18000 series is officially the insider previews of 20H1 which will come by April’ 2020.
-This build is still in the beta phase as there is ongoing internal testing and not releases thus far.
+18000 series is officially the insider previews of 20H1 which will come by April 2020.
+This build is still in the beta phase as there is ongoing internal testing and no releases thus far.
 The most recent build by Microsoft for version 20H1 is 18945 in the Fast Ring.

 Let’s see what’s in store if you choose the following options-

-If you opt this option while performing Reset this PC, this will-
+If you opt for this option while performing Reset this PC, this will-

 - Keep your personal files and folders.